Vertebrate fauna of SE Asia

 This diurnal species is fully terrestrial, never venturing more than a metre above ground when navigating fallen trees.
 It has been observed burrowing in surface soil in search of food - it feeds on roots, fallen fruits and insects.
 Nests are generally located in the rotting trunks of fallen trees.

 This is a shy, nervous species : when disturbed it quickly runs off into the forest to find a hiding place.
-Its alarm call is a repeated 'chi-it', accompanied by a flick of its short tail.
+Its alarm call appears to be either a repeated 'chi-it' or else a downwardly inflected 'phe-ew', accompanied by tail flicking.

 The species ranges from southern Thailand through Peninsular Malaysia to Sumatra, Java and Borneo.
 In Singapore, the species has not been seen for many years and is considered as locally extinct.

-Fig 1 : A specimen from Johor, Peninsular Malaysia, pauses briefly on low vegetation, around 50 cm above ground level.
+Fig 1 : Example from Panti Forest, Johor, Peninsular Malaysia, pausing briefly on low vegetation, around 50 cm above ground level.

-Figs 2 to 4 : A Three-striped Ground Squirrel briefly emerges onto a forest trail, before resuming its search amongst leaf litter and loose soil for food - either roots or insect grubs.
+Figs 3 to 5 : A Three-striped Ground Squirrel briefly emerges onto a forest trail at Gunung Pulai, Johor, Peninsular Malaysia, before resuming its search amongst leaf litter and loose soil for food - either roots or insect grubs.

 References : M3